Chapter 5 Spatial Models: spatial autocorrelation and cluster analysis

 gb$pval <- localmoran(gb$share_leave,g.lw)[, 5]

-From the resultant map, a number of places can be identified where the p-value is notably low (dark greens) and therefore statistically surprising, suggesting the possibility of a cluster of either high or low values, in this case in highly localised areas around in Scotland, the East Midlands, Birmingham and around London.
+From the resultant map, a number of places can be identified where the p-value is notably low (white) and therefore statistically surprising, suggesting the possibility of a cluster of either high or low values, in this case in highly localised areas around in Scotland, the East Midlands, Birmingham and around London.

 It is instructive to examine the maps together: